xSke/mechs.team/docs/team-history/season17.md

 alt="Party Gearball Emote">

-The Core Mechanics lost the most the fastest in Season 17, getting the lowest overall standings that season and becoming the Hosts for the Party Time Celebration, gaining the maincord :partygearball: emote and celebrating in ALL CAPS in the maincord party lounge.
+The Core Mechanics lost the most the fastest in Season 17, getting the lowest overall standings that season and becoming the Hosts for the Party Time Celebration, gaining the Maincord :partygearball: emote and celebrating in ALL CAPS in the Maincord party lounge.
 The party favor the Mechanics brought were customized gearballs in the colors of all the other ILB teams.